YunseoH/data-science-projects/Logistics Optimization & Demand Forecasting/README.md

 ##  Data Privacy
 >  Due to company confidentiality, no raw data is shared here.
 > Only summary results and sanitized schema information are provided.

+--

+✅ This project gave me practical experience in applying clustering, geospatial analysis, and time series forecasting to solve real operational problems.